-CVOCs in soil vapor may also be migrating off-site near there east and northeast property lines.
+CVOCs in soil vapor may also be migrating off-site in multiple directions; particularly near there east and northeast property lines.
 The adjacent multi-use building to the north includes commercial retail and garage space on the first floor and residential apartments on floors 2-4.
 The building also has a basement level which is used for utilities, storage and a tenant laundry room.